eranhd/agular2-Build-basic-site/README.md

 to header component add:
 * title - the site title
 * logo - some picture
-* decription
+* decription of your site
-* create another comonent which describe the nav elements(button)
+* create another comonent which describe the nav elements(button) and service for nav array. each nav contain text and description

 ### Main
 to the main section add hat you want